January 31, 2018

-Part of the Health Foundation’s Healthy Futures Strategy, this expanded approach aims to increase and improve health and wellbeing for children and families including promoting healthy environments for development.
+Part of the Health Foundation’s Healthy Futures Strategy, this expanded approach aims to improve health and wellbeing for children and families including promoting healthy environments for development.

 Healthi Kids will build on established relationships with schools, neighborhoods and families in Rochester and Monroe County, and eventually expand regionally.
 The program’s goal is to identify and change policies, systems and barriers to health that families face.

 The Health Foundation has embarked on this approach to child health as a more comprehensive way of looking at children as whole people, explained Dina Faticone, Common Ground Health’s director of community health and engagement.
 “We will build on what we have learned through our healthy weight work to influence that crucial early childhood foundation.”

 “Research has shown that in the first few years of life, more than 1 million neuro-connections form every second,” she said.
 “Those first few years are critical for development.”